- Stand with dumbbells grasped to sides. Balance on one leg

 - Squat down as far as possible while keeping leg elevated

 off of floor.
-Keep back straight and supporting knee pointed
+Keep supporting knee pointed same direction as

 - Supporting knee should point same direction as foot throughout